Hawaii, United States of America - Things to Do in Hawaii

 Insider Tips

-Respect local culture by learning basic Hawaiian words, following beach and hiking guidelines, and supporting locally-owned businesses
+Respect local culture by learning basic Hawaiian words, not touching sea turtles or coral, and being mindful of sacred sites and local customs

-Pack reef-safe sunscreen as chemical sunscreens are banned to protect coral reefs, and bring a reusable water bottle as tap water is safe and reduces plastic waste
+Pack reef-safe sunscreen (zinc oxide or titanium dioxide based) as chemical sunscreens are banned to protect coral reefs, and bring a reusable water bottle as single-use plastics are being phased out

 Explore Activities in Hawaii